openfaas/openfaas.github.io/_posts/2024-08-13-building-functions-via-api-golang.md

 You can use the [builder package](https://pkg.go.dev/github.com/openfaas/go-sdk/builder) to access the the Function Builder API, which takes source code and builds container images without needing root or Docker.
 It's designed for SaaS companies who want their users to be able to supply their own code to integrate into their product.
 It can also be used by a platform or managed services team that manages a multi-tenant OpenFaaS environment.

-As a general rule, we see customers provide an AWS Lambda-like experience for their users, where code is typed into a text box using a web IDE, and then deployed with a single click.
+Since the Function Builder API has been available, we've mainly seen customers create a user-experience that resembles AWS Lambda, but for their own users.
+Users open a dashboard hosting a web IDE like Ace, CodeMirror or Monaco and supply code, it's then built and deployed to OpenFaaS via a single click.

 **Customer spotlight**